 Who was it that was on TV this weekend?

-Well, also collusion's not a crime, just as a matter of fact.
+Well, also, collusion is not a crime, just as a matter of fact.

-But more, but secondly, and more importantly, well, that's the type of thing that Devin Nunes was warning Obama about in 2014.
+But secondly, and more importantly, well, that's the type of thing that Devin Nunes was warning Obama about in 2014.

 And yet in 2016, after doing nothing, Obama was laughing at the idea that Donald Trump was whining and that any outside country could ever interfere in our elections.

-And if you want to know where did the DNC emails come from, I who knows where they came from.
+And if you want to know where did the DNC emails come from, who knows where they came from?

 Okay, we know they came from WikiLeaks, but we also know that at least five separate intelligence agencies, I would assume Iran, I would assume North Korea, I would assume China, I would assume Russia, and I would assume any other list of hostile nations towards America are involved in all of this.

-You know, but if at the end of the day, I think I think that Dershowitz is right.
+You know, but at the end of the day, I think that Dershowitz is right.

 I don't think Mueller cares about who he hurts here.

-He's a guy that kept four innocent people in jail, as we pointed out in the Whitey Bulger case, because Whitey Bulger was being used as an FBI informant, and later on they ended up paying over a hundred million dollar judgment in that case because they put four innocent guys in jail that they knew were innocent.
+He's a guy that kept four innocent people in jail, as we pointed out in the Whitey Bulger case, because Whitey Bulger was being used as an FBI informant, and later on they ended up paying over $100 million judgment in that case because they put four innocent guys in jail that they knew were innocent.

 And he didn't lift a finger.

-Just like Andrew Weisman, he put four innocent Merrill executives in jail for an entire year.
+Just like Andrew Weissman, he put four innocent Merrill executives in jail for an entire year.

 Fifth Circuit overturned that.